Blind Graph Matching Using Graph Signals: Introduction

 \subsection{Contributions}

 In this work, we propose and analyze a blind graph matching method using graph signals, which does not require direct topology inference or prior knowledge of the adjacency or Laplacian matrices.
 We assume that the two sets of graph signals are generated over non-identical graph filters that exhibit the same low-pass or high-pass graph spectrum trends, which, in turn, means that the graph frequency order is preserved.
 Under this relatively mild assumption, we compute the eigenbases of sample covariance matrices from the graph signals and match nodes by finding the correspondence in the eigenbases.
 Our method can be seen as an extension of the spectral method in \cite{GMP_eign1} to the blind scenario.
 The contributions of this work are summarized as follows. \begin{itemize} \item We propose a spectral method for matching two unknown graphs using their filtered graph signals.
 Our approach involves computing the eigenbases of sampling covariance matrices on the two signal sequences and constructing a node similarity measuring matrix based on these eigenbases.
-We then convert the blind matching task to a linear assignment problem and solve it by the Hungarian method \cite{Hungarian} and the greedy method \cite{1544893}. \item We propose an approximate identifiability check approach for blind graph matching, which can efficiently detect symmetric structures of underlying graphs from graph signals.
-Our method relies on empirical eigenvectors of the sample covariance matrices and thus does not require knowledge of the graph topology. \item We analyze the performance degradation in blind graph matching compared to the case where the graph topology is known.
+We then convert the blind matching task to a linear assignment problem and solve it by the Hungarian method \cite{Hungarian} and the greedy method \cite{1544893}. \item We analyze the performance degradation in blind graph matching compared to the case where the graph topology is known.
 Specifically, we quantify the optimality gap in the matching objective and the matching error probability by analyzing the perturbation to the node similarity matrix caused by signal sampling.
-Our results show that blind matching achieves diminishing matching error with sufficiently many signal observations and small signal noise. \item Our analysis suggests that the precision of blind graph matching is significantly influenced by the spectral gap of the signal covariance matrices.
-Therefore, selecting a subset of sample eigenvectors can effectively mitigate the impact of perturbations in signal sampling.
-We propose a heuristic method for eigenvector selection, which enhances matching accuracy while considerably reducing computational time. \end{itemize} We conduct simulations on both synthetic data and real-world datasets to verify the efficiency of the proposed method.
-The results demonstrate that our method is more robust against errors and achieves more accurate matching compared to the heuristic combination of graph topology inference and graph matching.
+Our results show that blind matching achieves diminishing matching error with sufficiently many signal observations and small signal noise, particularly when the number of samples scales proportionally to $n\log n$, where $n$ denotes the graph size.